University of Surrey International Study Centre

 Computing and computer science is a fascinating subject area with many advantages to studying it at university:

-Computers are a key aspect of modern day life, powering many of the things we do every day; from banking to the cars we drive, and the entertainment we enjoy.
-There are many opportunities available across the world for computer science graduates due to an increase in demand for digital products and services.
+Computers are a key aspect of modern-day life, powering many of the things we do every day; from banking to the cars we drive, and the entertainment we enjoy.

 Graduates of computing and computer science are in high demand.
 There is an abundance of career options for computer and IT specialists and they often offer salaries that are higher than average.